-Welcome to the Instructor's Manual and Test Bank designed to accompany The Fundamentals of Ethics.
+Welcome to the Instructor's Manual with Test Bank designed to accompany The Fundamentals of Ethics 5e.
 There are a number of resources here to help you guide your students to a better understanding of the selections included in the book.
-Included here are PowerPoint slides to aid in classroom presentations, a test bank that you can use to test student comprehension of the readings, and both summaries and essay questions for each chapter.
+Included here are PowerPoint slides to aid in classroom presentations, a Test Bank that you can use to test student comprehension of the readings, and both summaries and essay questions for each chapter.